Polyester

 Ester group (blue) which defines polyesters.
 This diagram shows just one ester linkage per repeat unit.

 Polyester is a category of polymers that contain one or two ester linkages in every repeat unit of their main chain.
 As a specific material, it most commonly refers to a type called polyethylene terephthalate (PET).
-Polyesters include some naturally occurring chemicals, such as those found in plants and insects.
-Natural polyesters and a few synthetic ones are biodegradable, but most synthetic polyesters are not.
-Synthetic polyesters are used extensively in clothing.
+Polyesters include some natural products, such as those found in plants and insects.
+Natural polyesters and a few synthetic ones are biodegradable, but most commercial polyesters are not.
+Polyesters are used extensively in clothing.

-Polyester fibers are sometimes spun together with natural fibers to produce a cloth with blended properties.
+Synthetic fibers are sometimes spun together with natural fibers to produce a cloth with blended properties.
 Cotton-polyester blends can be strong, wrinkle- and tear-resistant, and reduce shrinking.
 Synthetic fibers using polyester have high water, wind, and environmental resistance compared to plant-derived fibers.
 They are less fire-resistant and can melt when ignited.

 Liquid crystalline polyesters are among the first industrially used liquid crystal polymers.
 They are used for their mechanical properties and heat-resistance.
 These traits are also important in their application as an abradable seal in jet engines.